zetavg/chromium-website/site/developers/design-documents/sync/model-api/index.md

 ## Testing

+### Manual testing / debugging

+The `chrome://sync-internals` debugging page contains lots of information about Sync's inner workings, and is often useful while developing.
+Of particular interest is the "Sync Protocol Log" aka "Traffic Log", which shows all the messages being sent between Chrome and the Sync server.
+If you tick the "Capture Specifics" checkbox, or run Chrome with the `--sync-include-specifics` command line param, then you can inspect the full protos being sent back and forth.

+### Automated testing

 In addition to the usual unit tests, sync data types should be covered by integration tests based on [`SyncTest`][SyncTest].
 These are similar to `browser_tests`, but live in a separate binary (`sync_integration_tests`)